1.1 — Statements and the structure of a program

 c:\vcprojects\hello.cpp(6): error C2143: syntax error : missing ';' before 'return'

-You can try deleting characters or even whole lines from the “Hello world” program to see different kinds of errors that get generated.
-Try restoring the missing semicolon at the end of line 5, and then deleting lines 1, 3, or 4 and see what happens.
+To see other different error messages, experiment with deleting characters or even whole lines from the “Hello world” program.
+Also try restoring the missing semicolon at the end of line 5, and then deleting lines 1, 3, or 4 to see what happens.

 Quiz time